 Removing candles from a silicone mold is much easier, even with intricate molds.
 Unfortunately, the silicone tends to flex too much and can misshape candles if not properly supported during molding.

 Wax poured on to a flat surface can be rolled into a pillar or taper candle.
-This is done while the wax sheet is still warm and pliable.
+This is done while the wax sheet is still warm and pliable, but firm enough for handling.
 Most people are familiar with this from the honeycomb style rolled candles.

 Before molds were used, tapered candles were formed by dipping the wick into hot wax repeatedly, creating layers.